 The Battle of Stalingrad — Romanian Armies took place in 1942.
 Nov 19, 1942–Feb 2, 1943.

-Who won the Battle of Stalingrad — Romanian Armies?
+What was the outcome of the Battle of Stalingrad — Romanian Armies?

 The Soviet Union were victorious against the Romania / Germany.